enormandeau/barque/README.md

 `filter_sites_by_proportion.py`.
 This filter is especially useful if the different samples have very unequal numbers of reads.
 Having a high quality database will also help reducing false annotations.
-Finally, manual curation of the results if recommended with any eDNA analysis, whatever the software used.
+Finally, manual curation of the results if recommended with any eDNA analysis, regardless of the software used.

 ## Results